bellapukondaveerendra/SubtitleAI/README.md

 1. **Download Whisper Model**: The Whisper model will be downloaded automatically when you run the project for the first time.

 1. **Run the Application**:
-   you can run the application by running the below python command `python video_app.py`
+   `python video_app.py`

 ## Usage